gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This version of Gradle improves the `runPlayBinary` task to work with Play 2.6.

 * The combination of Play 2.6 and Scala 2.12 should now have full support
-* Play's `dist` task fixes the generated start script
+* Play plugin's `dist` task fixes the generated start script

 You can read more in the improved [Play plugin user guide chapter](userguide/play_plugin.html).
 Special thanks to [Marcos Pereira](https://github.com/marcospereira) for extraordinary contributions here.